Are you a resolutions person?

 - Understand how I can make my weaknesses less of a barrier to my success.

-- I then build my tactical plan on how to operationalize the strategies I’ve acknowledged in step 2.
-This is a process of
+- Build my tactical plan on how to operationalize the strategies I’ve acknowledged in step 2.
+Operationalizing your strategy is a process of

 - Identifying what steps I will take for change those habits and behaviors that show up as weaknesses

-- Identifying what resources or learning I need to embrace to become a better me
+- Determining what resources or learning I need to embrace to become a better me

 - Seeking the mentor or coach who can keep me on task and focused on my personal and professional improvement

-- I finally timeline these tactics with deadlines.
+- Timeline these tactics with deadlines.
 These deadlines I will share with my coach/mentor and other business associates that will help me stay on course to continual improvement.